The briefing was pretty straight forward: "spreeformat" needs a new web appearance which represents them as the design company they are.

 I tried to get the most out of Webflow and implemented scroll effects as well as hover menus.

-For changing the studios online appearance instagram was a crucial part we couldn't ignore.
+instagram was a crucial part we couldn't ignore.
 It had to fit the new tonality With followers consuming content on a daily basis this channel is the most important factor to build brand awareness.

 The new feed had to go beyond yoga class announcements and studio pics.